till-s/mecatica-usb/README.md

 Once the project has been created you may start vivado in GUI mode, navigate to the project and open it.
 Proceed to synthesizing, implementing and eventually producing a bit-file which should be loaded on the target via JTAG or linux on the Zynq target.

+### CrossLink-NX Evaluation Board with Example Device

+On this board - by default - only the ACM function is instantiated.
+Consult the dedicated [README](example/radiant/README.md) for details.

 ### Test Software